-So, adding all kinds of related keywords will help you improve your pages' rankings and avoid the keyword stuffing issues.
+So, for a perfect landing page, adding all kinds of related keywords will help you improve your pages' rankings and avoid the keyword stuffing issues.

 How to check

-Launch WebSite Auditor, go to Content Analysis > TF-IDF, select a page you're about to optimize and add your main keyword.
+So how do you discover the relevant terms and concepts that you may use to optimize your landing pages with?
+Launch WebSite Auditor, go to Content Analysis > TF-IDF, select a page you want to optimize by adding your main keyword.
 The app will analyze top pages ranking for the keyword, and calculate recommended keyword saturation: